NtemKenyor/ZuriCoin/installation_guide.md

 We would divide the Tutorial into different sections for different operating Systems and their users.
 **After Installation**
 For those of you that would not read to the end, We had to put the after installation up here.
+After installation, RUN main.py
 **Window Users**

 You would need the Python executable file from python.org .